roukydesbois/raspberry_fan_controller/README.md

 ### How to use:
 I assume you connected to Pi via SSH before (Ubuntu server has it and started it by default).
 [ReferenceLink](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-to-connect-to-a-remote-server-in-ubuntu)
-  1. Download packages with pip
+  1. Download packages with pip or apt
      `$ pip install RPi.GPIO gpiozero`
+     - or
+     `sudo apt-get install python3-rpi.gpio python3-gpiozero`
   2. Copy fancontroller.py to user directory (in my case /home/ubuntu)
   3. Create cron job:
      - open crontab: